 Currency is not treated as a separate asset class.
-However, the Board enters into foreign currency contracts as required to protect the value of offshore assets and returns against currency movements.
+However, we enter into foreign currency contracts as required to protect the value of offshore assets and returns against currency movements.
 Hedging may be achieved through the use of derivatives.

-The Board believes that an active approach to currency hedging is appropriate.
+We believe that an active approach to currency hedging is appropriate.
 Currency exposures are monitored, and adjusted as appropriate, on a weekly basis.
 Accordingly, the Funds will not maintain the same level of currency hedging at all times.

-The currency risk benchmarks and ranges for the extent to which various asset classes will be hedged to the New Zealand dollar are currently as follows:
+The pre-tax currency hedging benchmarks and ranges for the extent to which various asset classes will be hedged to the New Zealand dollar are currently as follows:

 Currency Hedge

-Sector Benchmark Range
+Sector International Fixed Interest Policy 100% Range

-International Fixed Interest 100%
+International Equities 50% 25% - 75%

-International Equities 50% 25%-75%
+Australian Equities 50% 25% - 75%

-Other - Alternative Assets (overseas) 50% 25%-75%
+Other - Alternative Assets (overseas) 50% 25% - 75%